komposable/komponent/README.md

 ### Helpers

-If your partial becomes a too complex and you want to remove logic from it, you may want to define custom helpers in the `ButtonComponent` module:
+If your partial becomes too complex and you want to extract logic from it, you may want to define custom helpers in the `ButtonComponent` module:

 ```ruby
 # frontend/components/button/button_component.rb